lexmiros/ForTheRecordSubmissionPublic/fibonacci-sequence/README.md

 - Frequencies are permanently displayed, but are updated at the given interval.
 - Does not accept empty input.

+### Changing variables

+You can change the Fibonacci sequence length and timer delay after they have been set:

+- Changing these variables does not reset the frequency count.
+- Numbers marked as in the Fibonacci sequence retain their mark with resepect to the sequence at time of entering.

 ### Timer

-The timer starts automatically when loading onto the main 'page.'
+The timer starts automatically when loading onto the main 'page'.

 **Controls:**